donohutcheon/nakama-godot-demo/README.md

 ```
 docker-compose up
 ```

+Press `Ctrl-c` to send a signal to docker-compose to shut the containers down, or run `docker-compose down` in a separate session.

 Then run multiple instances of the tutorial game.
 The easiest approach is to export the game to an executable and run multiple instances of the demo.